Ask Experts Questions for FREE Help!

 Putting L1( Black) where N (White) is supposed to go has the effect of putting 240 volts where 120 is supposed to be.
 That can do some serious damage.
 The control board cannot take this kind of abuse and it may be fused on the control board itself.
 An electronics fuse has various kinds of shapes and sizes and could be difficult to recognize.

 The 20 minutes of operating seems indicative of a thermal problem.
-By thermal I mean contacts of a breaker. the GFCI breaker, a Relay or even a frozen bearing on a pump with a lot of friction.
-I would have payed close attention to temperatures of wires and components.
+By thermal I mean contacts of a breaker.
+The GFCI breaker, a Relay or even a frozen bearing on a pump with a lot of friction.
+I would have paid close attention to temperatures of wires and components.
 Your finger tip would have been a good tool to feel bearings and feel breakers etc. Your eyes should have looked for discoloration.
 Checking all wires for loose connections would also help.

 They guys with the "big guns" have IR cameras at their disposal.